Dover raises $20M to bring the concept of ‘orchestration’ to recruitment – TechCrunch

 But for now, its usefulness for a particular segment of the market is also what caught the eye of Tiger Global.

-John Luttig, the partner who led the investment for Founders Fund, noted in an interview that most recruiting tools in the market today might best be described as point solutions, addressing scheduling, or interviews, for example.
+John Luttig, the partner who led the investment for Founders Fund, noted in an interview that most recruiting tools in the market today might best be described as point solutions, addressing scheduling or interviews, for example.

 “It’s the full stack here that is appealing,” he told me.
 “And it’s automated, which is particularly valuable for early and mid-stage tech companies, to keep candidates from falling through the cracks.
 It also saves time from having to build up big recruiting departments.
 And because Dover owns all that work, those working in recruitment can instead focus on culture building, or assessing the candidates.”